Troubleshooting and Meter Skills

 The FS-24-TBS-JB jumper board with 320 wires coming into it and 160 jumpers installed, enabling the instructor to introduce open, short, ground, and reverse polarity faults for the student to troubleshoot.

-Jumper board with 160 jumpers enables the instructor to introduce open, short, ground, and reverse polarity faults for the student to troubleshoot
+Jumper board enables the instructor to introduce open, short, ground, and reverse polarity faults for the student to troubleshoot

 The FS-5-BFT Relay Training Board, showing 4 relays active, 6 relays inactive, LED 0 illuminated, and LEDs 1-10 extinguished.